-If a financial service provider (FSP) has been deregistered, you can apply to reregister in some circumstances.
-There's no fee for reregistration, but you must apply within 2 months of being deregistered.
+If your financial service provider (FSP) has been deregistered, you can in certain circumstances apply to have it reregistered.
+There's no fee for reregistration, but you must apply within 60 days of being deregistered.

 Who can reregister

 - was still in the business of providing a financial service when it was deregistered, or

 - was deregistered because you didn't pay fees that were due and we're now satisfied that these have been paid.

 Before you apply to reregister, you must pay any overdue fees.
 We can't accept your application if you haven't paid them.

 How to apply

 To request reregistration to the register, please complete and submit our request form.Request reregistration of an FSP

 While you won’t be required to log in to complete this request, you must have the following: